pallavi-pa/TO-DO-LIST/README.md

-# TO-DO-LIST The To-Do List App is a simple, interactive task manager built using Python.
+# TO-DO-LIST <br> The To-Do List App is a simple, interactive task manager built using Python.
 It helps users organize tasks efficiently with basic operations like adding, viewing, completing, and removing tasks.
 The tasks are saved in a JSON file, allowing persistence between sessions.